 Habitat suitability models also indicate that the MAR offers suitable habitat for a range of Scleractinia (stony corals), such as L. pertusa, Madrepora oculata, Solenosmilia variabilis, Goniocorella dumosa and Enallopsammia rostrata (Davies & Guinotte, 2011; Figure 10.9).
 As observed for octocoral groups, the Azores has the greatest modelled habitat suitability for all these five species, although the different species have different affinities for other sections of the MAR.
 S. variabilis has the greatest modelled availability of suitably habitat along the MAR, with suitable habitat predicted to occur from South of Iceland all the way to the equator, a similar distribution occurs for E. rostrata.
-Less suitable habitat is available for L. pertusa, M. oculata and G. dumosa; the only suitable habitat for these species (outside of the Azores) is predicted to occur to the North.
-As well as along sections of the MAR, suitable habitat is predicted to occur for all species on some seamounts, and on the continental slopes of Atlantic Europe, North-east America, and North-west Africa.
+Less suitable habitat is available for L. pertusa, M. oculata and G. dumosa; the only suitable habitat for these species (outside of the Azores) is predicted to occur for all species on some seamounts, and on the continental slopes of Atlantic Europe, North-east America, and North-west Africa.
 These models provide support for the hypothesis that some Scleractinia species are shared between the MAR, continental slopes and seamounts in the North Atlantic.